Sarah Hillware is an award-winning social entrepreneur and global communications strategist.

-Sarah has an academic background in international affairs, global health and entrepreneurship and has held positions in multilateral organizations, NGOs and private sector media and marketing companies.
-Prior to her work with UN agencies and the private sector, she supported the execution of two stakeholder engagement campaigns for the American Association of People with Disabilities (AAPD) and the Pan American Health Organization (PAHO) Foundation.
+Sarah has an academic background in international affairs and global health and has held positions in multilateral organizations, NGOs and private sector media and marketing companies.
+Prior to her advocacy work with two UN agencies (UNHCR and UN World Food Program), she worked for the American Association of People with Disabilities (AAPD) and the Pan American Health Organization (PAHO) Foundation and supported stakeholder engagement campaigns.

 In 2012, she founded Girls Health Ed, a nonprofit health education program for low-income adolescent girls and young women across the globe.
-The organization has since hired employees to manage day-to-day operations, but Sarah continues to advise the organization on strategic initiatives.
+The organization has since hired employees to manage day-to-day operations, but Sarah continues to advise the organization on fundraising and strategic initiatives.

-Sarah's research on school- and community-based health communication interventions have led her to give talks at TEDxBerkeley as well as at the United Nations through TEDxUNPlaza.
-You may visit her blog on the Huffington Post or follow her on Twitter @sarahhillware.
+Sarah's research and experience on school- and community-based health communication interventions and global women's issues have led her to give talks at TEDxBerkeley as well as at the United Nations through TEDxUNPlaza.
+In 2014, she was named to the Leadership Center for Excellence 40 Under 40 list, and is a frequent keynote speaker and local television commentator in Washington, DC.
+Follow Sarah on Twitter at @sarahhillware for the latest updates.

 Want to stay in touch?